tgebhardtku/RCE/README.md

 # RCE
-Radiative-Convective Equilibrium
+Radiative-Convective Equilibrium - Two Layer

-The goal here will be to use the "master" branch to have the base case for all of our techniques (i.e. DA codes, continuation codes, etc).

-Then all of our separate projects that may use it can be created as "branches" off of the master, that are named.
-This will allow us to have codes with the same base (say, for the DA codes), but modify them to satisfy the requirements of the specific problem.
+This branch is for the two layer model developed by Emanuel.
+The goal is to use the continuation codes to confirm the bifurcation diagram.